Caste system in India: Modern perspective on definition

-Flexibility
+Complexity and flexibility

+Research on caste systems across the Indian subcontinent during the latter 1900s revealed that caste was far more complex and dynamic than previously thought.
+While British colonial authorities had portrayed it as a uniform, rigid system fundamental to Indian society, studies showed that caste's significance and structure varied considerably between regions.
+Rather than being a fixed hierarchy, caste functioned as one of several possible forms of social organization and identity.
+People could maintain multiple community affiliations, with caste sometimes taking precedence and other times being secondary to different social bonds.
+This flexibility allowed caste to serve as one way of creating social cohesion while leaving room for other types of community ties to flourish.

 Sociologist Anne Waldrop observes that while outsiders view the term caste as a static phenomenon of stereotypical tradition-bound India, empirical facts suggest caste has been a radically changing feature.
 The term means different things to different Indians.
 In the context of politically active modern India, where job and school quotas are reserved for affirmative action based on castes, the term has become a sensitive and controversial subject.

 Sociologists such as M. N. Srinivas and Damle have debated the question of rigidity in caste and believe that there is considerable flexibility and mobility in the caste hierarchies.

+Contemporary extent and enumeration

+Between 2019 and 2020, Pew Research interviewed 29,999 Indian adults, finding that 98% of Indians identified as members of a caste.

 Origins

 Perspectives

 There are at least two perspectives for the origins of the caste system in ancient and medieval India, which focus on either ideological factors or on socio-economic factors.